 Major Taylor, whose family lived in a fine house on the shores of Windermere, had been serving with the army in India and had acquired a black boy, who he apparently bought from the child’s mother for around £5 (in the money of the time).
 Exactly what prompted Major Taylor to buy this child is unclear, and we can only speculate as to his motivation.
 Perhaps, travelling home through Abyssinia, he’d seen the boy living in poverty, and took pity on him – wishing to bring him back to England for a better life.
 Perhaps, less romantically, the child was offered to him, or was “for sale” at a slave market.
 It is even possible that he had acquired the boy whilst serving in India, as Abyssinian slaves were often sold there.
 It’s impossible to tell.
 Whatever the circumstances of his purchase, the boy accompanied Major Taylor back to England and spent the rest of his life with the Taylor family.

 It’s hard to imagine what this young boy felt as he travelled with his guardian to England in 1803, and to the damp, foggy shores of Windermere.
-He was probably afraid, although his long journey to Windermere would have been a far cry from the appalling conditions that those souls shipped as slaves across the Atlantic would have endured.
+He was probably afraid, and although his long journey to Windermere would have been uncomfortable, it would have been a far cry from the appalling conditions that those souls shipped as enslaved people across the Atlantic would have endured.

 The child was named Rasselas Belfield – his surname after the Taylor family’s home, and his first name after the protagonist of a famous book by Samuel Johnson, The History of Rasselas, Prince of Abissinia.
 Abyssinia, now known as Ethiopia, had long captured British imaginations as the epitome of all things exotic.
 It was this vogue for the exotic – plus his work translating Jeronimo Lobo’s A Voyage to Abysinnia – that inspired Johnson’s setting for Rasselas, and the titular hero was named after a real life Abyssinian prince, Rasselach.
 In the book, Rasselas escapes captivity and travels to Egypt with his companions in search of a happier life.
 Published in 1759, this book was still influential and widely read during the nineteenth century and references to it are made in many famous works, including Jane Eyre and Middlemarch.

 Opposition to slavery was growing in the late 18th Century.
-A court case in 1772, known as Somersett’s Case, concerned an escaped slave called James Somerset whose Boston-based owner wished to forcibly deport him back to Jamaica, where he was to be sold as a plantation slave.
+A court case in 1772, known as Somersett’s Case, concerned a man called James Somerset whose Boston-based owner wished to forcibly deport him back to Jamaica, where he was to be sold as a plantation slave.
 The judge, however, ruled that slavery was not recognised by law in England and that James was free to stay.
 There was a growing abolitionist movement, the most famous member of which was William Wilberforce.
 William Wilberfoce was a committed anti-slavery activist and campaigned for many years to see slavery abolished.
 He had been inspired by Thomas Clarkson’s Essay on the Slavery and Commerce of the Human Species, Particularly the African, which highlighted the brutality and horror of the slave trade.
-Working alongside many others (including a number of former slaves), Wilberforce’s campaigning helped to turn public opinion against slavery, and eventually Parliament followed suit, with a full ban on slavery only being passed shortly before Wilberforce’s death in 1833.
+Working alongside many others, including many formerly-enslaved people, Wilberforce’s campaigning helped to turn public opinion against slavery, and eventually Parliament followed suit, with a full ban on slavery only being passed shortly before Wilberforce’s death in 1833.

 There is a tantalising link between the Taylor family and William Wilberforce.
 In the 1780s, Wilberforce had rented property in Bowness from Major Taylor’s mother, Isabella.
 Is it possible that their link with Wilberforce helped to shape their own views on slavery?

 Ironically, the Taylor family had previously owned a plantation and slaves in South Carolina – this was the source of the family’s wealth.
-Peter Taylor (father of Major Taylor) was a merchant from Whitehaven and did not live on the plantation, but instead entrusted the management of both plantation and slaves to an overseer.
-He sold his slaves and the plantation after the American War of Independence, and after Peter’s death in 1789, his widow and children moved to Windermere.
+Peter Taylor (father of Major Taylor) was a merchant from Whitehaven and did not live on the plantation, but instead entrusted the management of both plantation and the enslaved people who worked there to an overseer.
+He sold the plantation and its enslaved workers after the American War of Independence, and after Peter’s death in 1789, his widow and children moved to Windermere.